 Elsewhere on the web

-- National Center for Case Study Teaching in Science case study collection, including some geoscience examples.
+- National Center for Case Study Teaching in Science ( This site may be offline. ) case study collection, including some geoscience examples.

 Research papers on teaching with case studies